leszkolukasz/minimalistic_english_vocabulary_app/README.md

 ## Notice

-Development of this app has come to a halt due to problems with kivy framework
+~~Development of this app has come to a halt due to problems with kivy framework~~ Development of this app has been resumed